OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 #### Static Analysis

-The following list shows different checks to validate the usage of cryptographic algorithms in source code:

-* Cryptographic algorithms are up to date and in-line with industry standards.
+The source code should be checked that cryptographic algorithms are up to date and in-line with industry standards.
 This includes, but is not limited to outdated block ciphers (e.g. DES), stream ciphers (e.g. RC4), as well as hash functions (e.g. MD5) and broken random number generators like Dual_EC_DRBG (even if they are NIST certified).
 All of these should be marked as insecure and should not be used and removed from the app and server code base.
-* Cryptographic parameters are well defined within reasonable range.
-This includes, but is not limited to: cryptographic salt, which should be at least the same length as hash function output, reasonable choice of password derivation function and iteration count (e.g. PBKDF2, scrypt or bcrypt), IVs being random and unique, fit-for-purpose block encryption modes (e.g. ECB should not be used, except specific cases), key management being done properly (e.g. 3DES should have three independent keys) and so on.

 Inspect the source code to identify the instances of cryptographic algorithms throughout the application, and look for known weak ones, such as: